-March 2018 saw publication of the twenty-third edition of the Global Financial Centres Index (GFCI 23).
-GFCI 23 provides evaluations of future competitiveness and rankings for 96 major financial centres around the world.
-GFCI serves as a valuable reference for policy and investment decision-makers.
+The thirty-fouth edition of the Global Financial Centres Index (GFCI 34) was published on 28 September 2023.
+GFCI 34 provides evaluations of future competitiveness and rankings for 121 financial centres around the world.
+The GFCI serves as a valuable reference for policy and investment decision-makers.

 China Development Institute (CDI) in Shenzhen and Z/Yen Partners in London collaborate in producing the GFCI.
 The GFCI is updated and published every March and September, and receives considerable attention from the global financial community.